vsch/laravel-translation-manager/readme.md

 ### Find translations in source

-The Find command/button will look search for all php/twig files in the app directory, to see if they contain translation functions, and will try to extract the group/item names.
+The Find command and the web interface 'Add References' button will search for all php/twig files in the app directory for translation functions.
+It will do its best to extract the group/item names.
+If you have a lot of dynamically generated keys expect some false positives to show up in the database that you will need to delete via the web interface.

 The found keys will be added to the database, so they can be easily translated.
 This can be done through the web interface, or via an Artisan command.